Confidential Talks On A Ship (Part 1)

 If a canal was made and established, this land would eventually be acknowledged by the Imperial Parliament as annexed land for Aitheria.
 This land was just that undesirable.

-「If the burden of the river taxes were solved, Aitheria’s Textile Guild will be saved, I’m sure of it.」
+「If the burden of the river taxes were solved, Aitheria’s Textile Guild would be saved, I’m sure of it.」

 Marcel, because of his difficult position, had to squeeze out those words.